Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Summary and conclusions

 The scatter found in the low-$M_\star$ regime is also compatible with the canonical values.
-In this case, the use of a long-term SFR indicator may be smoothing out rapid fluctuations suffered by low mass galaxies, which other SFR tracers may better capture.
+In this case, the use of a long-term SFR indicator may be smoothing out rapid fluctuations suffered by low-mass galaxies, fluctuations that may be better captured by shorter-timescale SFR tracers.